 The capital, Phnom Penh (ភ្នំពេញ), is located here.
 The city was purposely built on the banks of the Mekong River to provide resources as well as enable travel.
 The temperature here remains warm year-round, with very little variations in day-to-day temperatures.

-There are numerous other smaller cities around in the region that still maintain some French style architecture and slower pace of life.
+There are numerous other smaller cities around the region that still maintain some French-style architecture and a slower pace of life.
 These overlooked gems are not far from the capital, so you should take some time to stop by.

 This is the area most popular for tourists visiting the country.
-The reason for this is because the Northwest is home to Angkor Wat and the surround archaeological park.
+The reason for this is that the Northwest is home to Angkor Wat and the surrounding archaeological park.
 Siem Reap (សៀមរាប), the largest city in the region, is the gateway for most visitors to Angkor.

 The lands are very fertile thanks to the neighboring Tonlé Sap lake.
 This means that, outside of the city, you will see plenty of rice fields being worked on.
 However, the region is also amongst the poorest in the country.
 Thankfully, with the developing infrastructure, this may change soon.
 This will allow more visitors to see and experience the traditional Cambodian lifestyle.

 When talking about remote areas, it is important to remember that mines are still a common problem.
 It is not wise to stray too far from the path when out and about.